beaumanvienna/jarvis/JC_Workflow_Specification.md

   - Time-based (cron-like)
   - File-based (XLS/CSV/Markdown changes)
   - Structure-based (e.g., “for each subsection in chapter 3”)
   - Manual (explicit command or UI action)
+  - Auto (default trigger if no other trigger is provided)
 - **Data Slot**: A named input or output field associated with a task.
   - Example: task `convert_document` with input slot `source_path` and output slot `markdown_path`.
 - **Context / State**: A key-value store that persists data across tasks within a workflow run.